What you’ll learn

 You can try to analyze the business yourself.
 I’ve uploaded the original and corrected it.

-It also brings up the important point that there is going to be a reason for why the seller is selling.
+It also brings up the important point that there is going to be a reason for why the seller is selling their Amazon FBA business.
 It’s up to the buyer to uncover the truth because the seller is always going to sugarcoat it or leave out the details.

 However, considering that I already have suppliers that make capsule holders, there’s no reason for me to pay $265k + inventory for something that we could get done for $10k.